 Planning in Secondary Student Teaching Preparation of actual teaching plans during secondary student teaching.
-Application required.
+Application to field director required.

 Instruction in Secondary Student Teaching Involvement in implementing methods and techniques.
 Secondary student teaching on a full-time basis under the supervision of classroom teachers and University supervisors.